That-Dude/Esphome-House-Alarm/README.md

 # Esphome-House-Alarm
 Inexpensive self contained alarm system based on Esphome with optional Home Assistant integration.

-Note: I'm sure there are more complete projects on github for building your own alarm.
+Note: I'm sure there are more complete projects on github for building your own alarm system.
 I specifically wanted to develop my own as it gives me the opertunity to learn more about software / hardware design and development, while also being a fun and practical.

+I'm very open to critique and feedback to improve all aspects of my project, please

 ![Esphome webserver](/esphome-webserver-screenshot.png)